On the uniqueness of elliptic K3 surfaces with maximal singular fibre: Wild ramification of singular fibres

 \section{Wild ramification of singular fibres}

-In the absence of wild ramification, the $j$-invariant gives us complete control of the singular fibres of an elliptic surface (cf.~\cite[Table 4.1]{Silverman}).
+In the absence of wild ramification, the type of a (singular) fibre is determined by the vanishing orders of the $j$-invariant and the discriminant (cf.~\cite[p.~365, Table 4.1]{Silverman}).
+In characteristics $2$ and $3$, however, wild ramification makes it necessary to go through Tate's algorithm to determine the fibre type.
 Although there are papers investigating the case of wild ramification in wide generality (e.g.~\cite{MT}), it seems that there is no reference which gives explicit lower bounds for the index of wild ramification.
 For convenience and future reference, we decided to include such a list.

-\begin{Proposition} Let $E$ be an elliptic curve over a complete valuation ring $R$ of residue characteristic $p=2$ or $3$.
+\begin{Proposition} Let $E$ be an elliptic curve over a complete valuation ring $R$ with residue characteristic $p=2$ or $3$.
 Let $\pi$ denote a uniformizer of $R$.
 Let $w$ denote the index of wild ramification the special fibre of $E$ at $\pi$.
-Depending on the reduction type, the following table lists whether we always have $w=0$ or gives a sharp lower bound for $w$:
+Depending on the reduction type, the following table lists whether we always have $w=0$ or in one case $w=1$, or it gives a sharp lower bound for $w$:

 \end{Proposition}